 The effects of Chinese music

-Chinese music one of the Chinese arts that is heavily derived from the philosophies of Confucius.
+Chinese music is one of the Chinese arts that is heavily derived from the philosophies of Confucius.
 It is believed that Confucius himself was a master of various musical instruments.
 He placed the knowledge of music second only to the knowledge of rituals when it came to the six important arts a person should study.

 Unlike pop music, Chinese music is devoid of any beat or rhythm.
 This was done to avoid making the person feel the need to move the body, since that could lead to improper thoughts.
 By focusing on the sound of the instrument alone, the person will be in a position to connect with their deeper self, untainted with any temptation to indulge desires.
 In a way, Chinese music can be considered therapeutic for the mind and soul.